-10. Don't Do The Crime If Can't Do The Time
+10. Don't Do the Crime If You Can't Do the Time

 Nothing irritates the fool out of me more than to read about a cold-blooded killer that whines about prison conditions.
 Really?
 You took a life and you want humane treatment?
 Give me a break!